Run/Debug Configuration: Spring Boot

 Select a method that will be used to shorten the command line if the classpath gets too long or you have many VM arguments that exceed your OS command line length limitation:

-Enables JMX agent that shows application endpoints data by adding the following VM options (requires Spring Boot 1.3.0 or higher):
+Enables JMX agent that shows application endpoints data by adding the following VM options (requires Spring Boot 1.3.0 or later):

 Specify an action that the IDE will do after you click Update <application name> Application: